DoSomething/product/LetsDoThis/README.md

 Not required:
 * Mobile number

+### Facebook Connect

+Facebook Connect will only be provided to _help_ with user registration.
+The information received from connecting with Facebook will fill in the corresponding fields on the registration form.
+At this point, the user will still have to fill in any remaining required info and submit the user registration.

+Facebook Connect is _not_ being used to log users into the app.

+Approved permissions:
+- `email`: access to person's primary email address
+- `public_profile`: access to basic information including first name, last name, profile picture, gender, and age range
+- `user_friends`: access to person's list of friends that also use the app

 ## Campaigns

 Campaigns to be included in the app are found by querying the Campaigns endpoint where `mobile_app=true`.